DHTMLX/scheduler-docs/data/install_with_bower.md

 You can find the full list of links you can include from CDN, depending on the version of dhtmlxScheduler in a [separate article](cdn_links_list.md).

-Adding Professional Edition into Project
+Adding PRO Edition into Project
 ---------------------------------

 All public sources (CDN, NuGet, Bower, and npm) contain a Stardard edition of the component, which is distributed under the GPL license.